Discorder20/Erasmus/README.md

 - Can Create a new user and save him in database
 - Can generate token save it check if it is actual and update if not
 - Can login by token and login and password
-- Search game by filter and sort it
+- Search game by filters and sort it
 - Getting all cities in database
 - Create new game
+- Getting all tags in database

 ## List of Tasks
 - [x] Integrate with Render
 - [x] Sign up of user